tarwn/lessthandot-hugo/blogs/content/posts/2010-03-19-silverlight-spinner.md

   </h3>

   <p>
-    On the second rectangle we don&#8217;t need the stroke, but just like the first rectangle we&#8217;re adding to the beveled glass effect.
+    On the second rectangle we don't need the stroke, but just like the first rectangle we're adding to the beveled glass effect.
 This time with a translucent black radial gradient set to the right and bottom.<br />

     <center>
       <a href="http://ringdev.com.web10.reliabledomainspace.com/SpinnerTutorial/Spinner9.PNG"><img src="http://ringdev.com.web10.reliabledomainspace.com/SpinnerTutorial/thSpinner9.PNG" border=0 /></a>